alexdlaird/pyngrok-docker/README.md

 ```sh
 docker run -e NGROK_AUTHTOKEN=<NGROK_AUTHTOKEN> -it alexdlaird/pyngrok /bin/bash
 ```

 ### Config File

 By default, `ngrok` will look for a config file at `/root/.config/ngrok/ngrok.yml`.
-If you want to mount a custom config file, specify a mount to this file when launching the container.
+If you want to provide a custom config file, specify a mount to this file when launching the container.

 ```sh